dron-link/shields-in-melee-cant-be-that-complicated/tree-of-shield-mechanics.md

 ##### On `GuardSetOff`/`GuardDamage` animation end ( : after shieldstun)

-Available animations (ranked from highest priority to lowest)

-Available animations (starting from highest priority and ending on middle high priority) on the condition: buffered autorelease, and, at the same time, powershield cancel counter > 0
+Available animations (ranging from highest priority and ending on middle high priority) **on the condition:** buffered autorelease, and, at the same time, powershield cancel counter > 0

 - Special moves
 - Grab